check-spelling/check-spelling-docs/Feature:-Detect-binary-files.md

 It's possible to ask `file` to not use all its heuristics (which allow it to precisely identify a file) and merely provide a broad categorization -- returned as a mime type.
 This enables a fairly good determination of whether a file is not text.

-⚠️ This is off by default.
+It is available in [v0.0.21](https://github.com/check-spelling/check-spelling/releases/tag/v0.0.21).

 To enable, include: